1) Hi, I have questions that are not answered below, can I text the owners of the house?

 For those with 'unlocked' cell phones, both Vodafone, and Digicel (Fiji's two Mobile Network Providers) have kiosks just after departing through Customs in the arrival area of the International Airport.
 Vodafone on your left, Digicel on your right.
 Check them out and pick up a SIM that suits your needs during your visit.
 Call your provider before travel.

 Casual dress is appropriate for both night and day.
 Pack t-shirts, shorts, light cotton dresses and swimwear.
 For cooler evenings or for out on the water, a light jacket is a good idea.
 Sunscreens and hats are a must; and sandals or sports shoes are good protection for walking and swimming around coral.

 Sulus are a good idea for both men and women.
 The wraparound sulu is Fiji’s most distinctive and versatile form of dress.
 For women there at least ten different ways it can be used, even for evening wear.
 Ask our staff for hints on tying and wearing your sulu.

 Visitors are asked to be careful not to offend local sensibilities.
-Wearing bikinis and ultra-brief swimming costumes is fine at a resort but not when visiting villages or shopping in town.
+Wearing bikinis and ultra-brief swimming costumes is fine at a resort or the house, but not when visiting villages or shopping in town.
 This is where a sulu comes in handy.

 Electrical power in Fiji is delivered at 240 Volts AC (50Hz) with three-pin power points – the same as in Australia and New Zealand.
 Many appliances that use a transformer can be used with just a plug adaptor, but you should check your owners manual to be sure.